jtagaca/jtagaca/README.md

 </p>

 <p>
- I am a member of the software engineering club at my university and the Microsoft Learn Student Ambassador Program.
+:work: This year, I am a member of the software engineering club at my university and the Microsoft Learn Student Ambassador Program.
 </p>
 <p>

-:hourglass_flowing_sand: On my spare time I enjoy working with cloud technology, containers, and full stack development.
+:hourglass_flowing_sand: On my spare time I enjoy building projects and learning new technologies.
 </p>

 <br>